NWaaS: A Non-Intrusive and Privacy-Preserving Watermarking-as-a-Service System with Adaptive Resource Scheduling: Experimental Evaluation

 We now test the key security of $\mathtt{ShadowMark}$ against brute force key ambiguity attacks.
 We assume the length and distribution of $\mathsf{k}$ is publicly known and set the number of random guesses to $1$ million times in each experiment, and the results are shown in the last column of Table \ref{tab:quantitative_table}.
 It can be seen that for all $16$ experiments, $\mathtt{SR}_\text{A} = 0$.
+To provide more insights, we are interested in measuring the theoretical key security.
+To achieve this, from the model owner's perspective, we define the relative distance between the true key and the guessed key by $\|\mathsf{k} - \tilde{\mathsf{k}}\|_2/\|\mathsf{k}\|_2$ and generate $\tilde{\mathsf{k}}$ randomly under different distance settings.
+For each relative distance, we calculate the ratio between discovered ambiguous keys and total number of guesses, denoted by $\mathtt{SR}_\text{O}$.
+The theoretical ambiguity test results are presented in Fig.~\ref{fig:radius_security}, which reveal the upper bounds of brute force key ambiguity attacks.
+It can be seen that the theoretical ambiguity is sensitive to the protected model, while in our experiments, the key for OneRestore is the most secure, followed by GAN and CGAN.
+In general, we notice that the key for $\mathtt{ShadowMark}$ has nontrivial ambiguous regions, and a rigorous quantification of these bounds is further discussed in Section \ref{sec:disscussion}.